 To create the McLaren F1 LM, we were kindly allowed to use our supremely accurate digital scanning technology on the edition LM3 by current owner Ralph Lauren, allowing us to perfectly recreate every detail at scale.
 This fine scale model has been handcrafted and finished in our workshops with the co-operation and assistance of the manufacturer regarding original finishes, materials, archive imagery and drawings.
 Furthermore, the prototype model has undergone detailed scrutiny by the manufacturer’s engineering and design teams to ensure complete accuracy of representation.

-The McLaren F1 LM is limited to only 199 editions.
-The Gordon Murray signed book 'Driving Ambition' is limited to just 25 editions.
+The McLaren F1 LM is limited to only 199 pieces.
+The Gordon Murray signed book 'Driving Ambition' is limited to just 25 pieces.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.

 View Display Cabinets for this model >

 We offer a tailor-made service, customising your 1:8 scale model to perfectly match the specification of a real car, enhancing the already stunning features of the limited edition model.

 In order for us to create your bespoke model, you will need to choose 4 extra options.
 Paint colour, interior colour, wheel style and caliper colour.